How to Get Plastic Bathtub White Again (5 Easy Methods)

 how to get a plastic bathtub white again using vinegar

-This natural combination is a simple, effective way to get a plastic bathtub white again without using harsh chemicals.
-Vinegar dissolves mineral buildup and soap scum, while baking soda offers gentle scrubbing power
+Cleaning tub with baking soda is a classic for a reason.
+This natural combination is a simple, effective way to get a plastic bathtub white again without harsh chemicals.

 What You’ll Need: